 A business line of credit is not like a standard loan.
 It’s more like a credit card for business financing.

 A lender will approve you for a credit amount.
 Once approved, you can access the credit line as you need funds, up to the limit.
 For example, a lender may approve you for a credit line of $100,000.
 If you need to purchase a $20,000 piece of equipment, you can get those funds right away without having to go through the lending process.

 You only pay interest on the amounts you borrow, not the full line of credit.
 Once you pay back the funds, they’re available to be borrowed again.
 This is known as a “revolving” line of credit.

 Credit lines are available through traditional and alternative lenders.

 If your only financing need is for equipment, then a specific equipment financing loan may work best.
 These are especially useful for large equipment purchases, such as an MRI machine.
 The equipment is used as collateral.
 With equipment as collateral, you likely won’t need a downpayment or other collateral.

-These type of loans are easier to qualify for than traditional bank loans.
+These types of loans are easier to qualify for than traditional bank loans.
 You can often receive funds in a matter of days.